-- 3 tbsp soya cream
+- 3 tablespoon soya cream

 - vegan parmesan-style 'cheese' (optional)

-Peel and finely slice the shallots.
+- Peel and finely slice the shallots.
 Heat the oil in a large, lidded frying pan or casserole dish and gently fry the shallots and garlic for 2-3 minutes until starting to soften.

-Thickly slice or halve the mushrooms (depending on their size), and add to the pan.
+- Thickly slice or halve the mushrooms (depending on their size), and add to the pan.
 Turn up the heat and cook for 3-4 minutes until they have released their juices.
 Season well with salt and black pepper.

-Add the gnocchi and then the white wine, and let it bubble for a minute, then pour over the vegetable stock, turn down to a medium simmer, cover with the lid and cook for 5 minutes, stirring occasionally.
+- Add the gnocchi and then the white wine, and let it bubble for a minute, then pour over the vegetable stock, turn down to a medium simmer, cover with the lid and cook for 5 minutes, stirring occasionally.

-Roughly chop the spinach, then stir it in, followed by the soya cream.
+- Roughly chop the spinach, then stir it in, followed by the soya cream.
 Taste and adjust seasoning if necessary, then serve immediately, with a grating of vegan 'parmesan'.

 Free 4-Week Vegan Meal Plan

 Have you got your hands on a copy of my meal plan yet?
 If not CLICK here to download a copy of my FREE 4 Week Vegan Meal Plan today!